k5iogura/YOLOv2-chainer/README.md

 # Swaping inference engine from chainer to OpenVINO

-## Try to transform from chainer to formats supported by OpenVINO
+## Try to transform from chainer to other formats supported by OpenVINO

 ### to caffemodel

     Exception: Cannot convert, name=BroadcastTo-1-1, rank=1,
     label=BroadcastTo, inputs=['Reshape-0-1']

-chainer.exporters does not know Reshape process in YOLOv2.
+ONNX does not know BroadcastTo operation made by L.Bias in YOLOv2.

 ### to onnx

-first of all, install onnx-chainer
+install onnx-chainer

     $ pip3 install onnx-chainer
     ...